Yeah, have Audio Soundbite 3 standing by in order.

 Oh, okay.

-George George in Detroit, welcome, sir, to the program.
+George in Detroit, welcome, sir, to the program.

 Great to have you with us.

-Infinite is Rush.
+Infinite Dittos, Rush.

 Thank you, sir.

-Well, it's reached it.
+Well, it's reached.

-Uh we go back to the archives, uh, and I fully expect them to surface, resurface, but it'll happen not when I force it to, it'll just happen because the creative juices and instincts say take it that way.
+We go back to the archives, and I fully expect them to surface, resurface, but it'll happen not when I force it to.

-Uh in fact, this is interesting.
+In fact, this is interesting.

-Uh come on, you talk about the port deal enough, you've got to be an update theme out there for it.
+There's got to be an update theme out there for it.

-There've got to be good music for it.
+There's got to be good music for it.

-There probably is.
+It probably is.

-Stan in Chicago, your next on open line Friday.
+Stan in Chicago, your next on Open Line Friday.

 Hi.